elastic/ecs/README.md

 ### <a name="user"></a> User fields

 User fields describe information about the user that is relevant to the event.
-Fields in the `user` namespace can have one or multiple entries.
+Fields can have one or multiple entries.
 If a user has more then one id, provide an array that includes all of them.

 | Field  | Description  | Type  | Multi Field  | Example  |